yaarraa11/Synthetic-Financial-Datasets-For-Fraud-Detection/Proposal(Synthetic-Financial-Datasets-For-Fraud-Detection).md

 # Headers

-This is a sample of 1 row with headers explanation:

 * step - maps a unit of time in the real world.
 In this case 1 step is 1 hour of time.
 Total steps 744 (30 days simulation).

 * type - CASH-IN, CASH-OUT, DEBIT, PAYMENT and TRANSFER.